|Lon McCallister, Charlotte Greenwood and Walter Brennan celebrate Christmas in|

 Home in Indiana

 Home in Indiana—1944 is set in the world of harness racing.
 It also featured the official film debuts of popular female 20th Century-Fox stars: Jeanne Crain and June Haver.
 Crain plays Charlotte “Char” Bruce, the tomboy daughter of horse trainer Jed Bruce (Ward Bond).
 Haver plays Christopher “Cri-Cri” Boole, spoiled daughter of track owner Goodall Boole (Charles Dingle).
-Char is a sweet and good-natured tomboy.
+Char is sweet and good-natured.
 Cri-Cri is a self-centered flirt who although friends with Char, looks down on her because she isn’t rich.
 The plot heats up a bit when J. F. “Thunder” (Walter Brennan) and Penny Bolt’s (Charlotte Greenwood) nephew “Sparke” Thornton (Lon McCallister) comes to live with them.
 Char is attracted to Sparke, but he considers her one of the boys.
 Cri-Cri has a steady boyfriend, but flirts shamelessly with Sparke, leading him to suspect she likes him.
 A key scene take place during Christmas when Sparke visits Cri-Cri presenting her with a present.
 Cri-Cri pretends to like Sparke’s gift.
 When she’s alone with Char, Cri-Cri reveals what she really thinks.
 It’s at this point that we know that Char is desperate for Sparke to notice her and in the end he does.

 Backstory: The film played in theaters throughout Indiana, Ohio, and Kentucky before it went into wide release.
 The Academy nominated the movie for its color cinematography.
 April Love, a musical version of Home in Indiana was made in 1957 starring Pat Boone and Shirley Jones.